khimo/khimo.github.io/bli-guides/_manuals/bli-send-push-notification.md

 ### Introduction
 The BeoLiving Intelligence allows sending *push notifications* to all devices for a single user or to all devices of all users.

 > Push notifications work on users configured on the BeoLiving Intelligence.
-These user may be manually configured or paswword-less users.
+These user may be manually configured or password-less users.

 > Make sure the BeoLiving Intelligence and BeoLivin App are up-to-date.